-The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Group have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-The consolidated financial statements have been prepared on the historical cost basis, except for investment properties, financial assets at fair value through other comprehensive income, financial assets at fair value through profit or loss.
+The consolidated financial statements have been prepared on the historical cost basis, except for investment properties, financial assets at fair value through other comprehensive income, financial assets at fair value through profit or loss recorded at fair value.